leezhenghui/blog/arch/boostHighPerfServerWithEventLoopModel.md

 The diagram above illustrate what happens in the background, when the process issue a `read` or `write` system call,  the process will be locked, a context switch from usser space to kernel space occurs under the hood indeed, after either the data copied from device to kernel buffer\(in the case of `read`\) or be delivered to device hardware from kernel buffer\(in the case of `write`\), process context will switch back, the process in user space will be unlocked and start to fetch the result from kernel buffer to user-space application buffer.
 From user space perspective, we see the process is blocked entire time frame from when it calls until it turns.

 Apparently, as a result of the I\/O handling manner in blocking mode, the system calls to I\/O devices are bound\/blocked to a specifc thread\/process during the I\/O staying in either readiness or inability state.
-Blocking I/O is not necessarily evil.
-If there’s nothing else you wanted your program to do in the meantime, blocking I/O will work fine for you.
+Blocking I\/O is not necessarily evil.
+If there’s nothing else you wanted your program to do in the meantime, blocking I\/O will work fine for you.
 But if you want to handle multiple connections at once, in order to give a timely handling to each connection, we should limit\/avoid the effect of serialized I\/O handling for multiple concurrent connections in I\/O blocking mode, we probably will fall into `thread-per-connection` strategy.
 By this way, each connection has its own process, a blocking I\/O call that waits for one connection won’t make any of the other connections' processes block.`thread-per-connection` can be found in many of early web server implementation, like Apache.

 > ![Tips](/arch/images/tip.png)
 > Shortly, the section of `recap c10 problem` will elabrate more about the disavantage of `thread(process)-per-connection` programming model.
-For now, just keep in mind the 'thread(process)-per-connection' programming model is a normal choice for blocking I/O mode.
+For now, just keep in mind the 'thread\(process\)-per-connection' programming model is a normal choice for blocking I\/O mode.

     TODO, move to strategy section